phadej/cabal-extras/cabal-docspec/MANUAL.md

 Therefore you might need to repeat imports in a **$setup** block.
 OTOH, the implementation's imports never interfere with doctests.

+Named documentaton chunks are the only possibly hidden part of source text, which cabal-docspec uses.

 Q: How to hide some Prelude imports, e.g. null?
 ----------------------------------------------